kumahq/kuma/docs/madr/decisions/056-meshservice-migration.md

 We need to take measures to prevent this change from happening on upgrade.

-In particular with Kubernetes, it's important to keep in mind that after MeshService is enabled, _any_ requests to the Kubernetes IP/via Kube DNS go to the same outbound as to MeshService hostnames.
+In particular with Kubernetes, it's important to keep in mind that after MeshService is enabled we no longer generate our own VIP.
+So any requests to MeshService hostnames go to the same outbound listener as with requests to Kubernetes DNS names, the ClusterIP.

 #### Status quo

 - On Kubernetes there are two outbound listeners:
-  - Traffic to the Kube DNS name/Cluster IP is load-balanced cross-zone
+  - Traffic to the Kubernetes DNS name/ClusterIP is load-balanced cross-zone
   - Traffic to the `<kuma.io/service>.mesh`/VIP is load-balanced cross-zone

 #### `MeshService`